Macedonian Ruins

 With this in mind let me rewrite Romans 13:1-8 as an illustration of how I think it should be understood:

 Everyone, within the body of Christ, must submit to those that God has placed in authority over them, for there is no authority apart from God, set in place by God.
 So then, to oppose those over you is to oppose God's command, and by opposing them you bring judgment on yourselves, in the same way as secular rulers are not terrors to good conduct, but to that which is bad.
 Do you want to be unafraid of those in authority over you?
 Do good and you will have their approval.
 They are God's servants for good.
 But if you do wrong, be afraid, because they have authority for good reasons.
 As they are God's servants, bringing wrath on those who do wrong.
-Therefore, you must submit, not only because of potential wrath, but also because of your conscience.
-You already contribute to those who minister for God devoting themselves to serve you.
+Therefore, you must submit, not only because of potential wrath but also because of your conscience.
+You already contribute to those who minister to God, devoting themselves to serving you.
 Therefore, give to all people what you owe them: respect to those due that respect; end relationships that need to end; reverence those who should be revered; honour those due the honour.
 Do not owe anyone anything, except to love one another, for the one who loves another has fulfilled that law.

 These sections of scripture now fit and flow together since there is no interruption to Paul's focus on human interactions within the Body of Christ.